 Timing: Late 2018 to mid 2020.

-The state-of-the-art facility will be built on land at Moruya Airport and leased to a commercial operator.
+The state-of-the-art facility will be built on land at Moruya Airport.

 - a land-based shellfish hatchery to grow the spat to ideal commercial juvenile shellfish

 - aquaculture training facilities for workers and students

 - a dedicated research and development space for ongoing scientific breeding and species development

 - an export accredited packing centre to meet overseas demand for shellfish, which can also be used by other food producers to value-add, pack and despatch their produce